hugoahus/chipkit_pixel_game/README.md

 - Different difficulties (easy, medium, hard) with different speeds and number of enemies.

-### Optional features (if time allows)
+### Additional features
-- We implement a high score system that tracks the top 3 scores with the players initials (up to 3 letters).
+- A high score system that tracks the top 3 scores with the players initials (up to 3 letters).
 - The current score is shown during the gameplay.
 - A life system, where the player can die 3 times before game over.
 - A pause screen that shows the unique seed of the current map.